Design and implementation of a performance-based purchasing mechanism at the SVS Service of Panzi General Referral Hospital

 2. Sexual violence and gynecological pathologies

-3. Performance-Based Financing (PBF)
+3. Performance-based financing (PBF)

-4. Legal and judicial assistance
+4. Legal and judicial support

-5. Socio-economic reintegration and women’s empowerment
+5. Socio-economic reintegration and empowerment

 6. Advocacy and human rights